dcastanera/laravel-roles/readme.md

     // Next grab the role object
     $role = Role::find(1);

-    // Use the following to attach them.
+    // Use the following to detach them.
     $user->roles()->delete($role);